Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Self-actualization journal: track moments of alignment and contraction

-Theme: Leading Your Inner System with Both Love and Strength
+Theme: Leading Your Inner System with Empathy and Strength

 Objectives: